BHA-Bilel/JavaFX-XO/README.md

 - **All** of the projects/repositories in my profile are produced by an **individual** effort, that I coded from **scratch**.
 However, I won't deny that I had to watch some Youtube tutorials to get a hint of how the logic works, for example I inspired the game logic from the tutorial below:

-[JavaFX Game Tutorial: TicTacToe](https://www.youtube.com/watch?v=Uj8rPV6JbCE) by **Almas Baimagambetov** on Youtube.
+[JavaFX xo.shared.Game Tutorial: TicTacToe](https://www.youtube.com/watch?v=Uj8rPV6JbCE) by **Almas Baimagambetov** on Youtube.
 Check out his channel, it's focused around game dev using JavaFX and the FXGL engine.

 # Feedback
 What do you think of this project? leave your thoughts/recommendations !